DNSCrypt/dnscrypt-resolvers/v3/public-resolvers.md

 sdns://AgYAAAAAAAAAEFsyNjIwOmZlOjpmZToxMF0gKhX11qy258CQGt5Ou8dDsszUiQMrRuFkLwaTaDABJYoUZG5zMTAucXVhZDkubmV0OjUwNTMKL2Rucy1xdWVyeQ

-## resolver4.dns.openinternet.io

-DNSCrypt & DoH resolver on dedicated hardware colocated at Sonic.net in Santa Rosa, CA in the United States.

-No log, no filter, DNSSEC.
-Uses Sonic's recusrive DNS servers as upstream resolvers (but is not affiliated with Sonic in any way).
-Provided by https://openinternet.io

-sdns://AQcAAAAAAAAADTcwLjM2LjE3MC4xMjYgIMqRyWkPSPlDAmN_2ne3A6A6EQtQRyEJcXoCWPHbX5EtMi5kbnNjcnlwdC1jZXJ0LnJlc29sdmVyNC5kbnMub3BlbmludGVybmV0Lmlv

 ## safesurfer

 Family safety focused blocklist for over 2 million adult sites, as well as phishing and malware and more.